jmsck55/libmyfloat/README.txt

 # libmyfloat
 Library for floating point numbers

-It uses "float" as its datatype for numerical operations.
+It uses "float", "double", and "quad" as its datatypes for numerical operations.

 Using "float" can be faster than "double", but is less accurate.

 On x86_64 and compatible computers: